-- Advise on all aspects of the investment of the Scheme's assets, including implementation.

-- Advise on this Statement.

-- Provide required training.
+- Advise on all aspects of the investment of the Scheme's assets, including: - The appropriateness of the investment strategy. - The appropriateness of the underlying fund managers. - The efficient management of cash flow; and - The implementation of the investment strategy - Advise on this Statement. - Provide required training.